rschristian/twind-preact-iso/README.md

 `@rschristian/twind-wmr` is a (slightly) opinionated integration for [Twind](https://twind.dev) v1 with [WMR](https://wmr.dev).
 Twind's own WMR integration is built for v0 and requires you to do a bit more work if you don't want to hydrate with Twind in production.

+> Warning: Due to some limitations with WMR at the moment, there's no way to not drag in the config file while using the `hydrate` function from this library, regardless of whether or not you're hydrating with Twind.

 ## Install

 ```